Spain · tool

 Salmorejo

-A thicker, creamier version of gazpacho, this cold tomato soup is blended with bread, garlic, and olive oil, often topped with hard-boiled egg and jamón.
+A thick, cold tomato soup, similar to gazpacho but richer due to the addition of bread and olive oil, often topped with hard-boiled egg and jamón.
 It's the perfect refreshing starter on a hot Andalusian day.

 Espinacas con Garbanzos